 - Thyroid level (T4)—Measures circulating thyroid hormone

-Between visits, notice any changes that occur in your old friend.
-This may include mobility issues, weight gain or loss, confusion, changes in eating or elimination, seizures, and unusual behavior such as lethargy or aggression.
+Between visits, look for any changes that occur in your old friend.
+This may include mobility issues, weight gain or loss, confusion, changes in eating or elimination, and unusual behavior such as lethargy or aggression.

-Any sudden or problematic change should be reported to us at once, for assessment and possible diagnostics.
-Often these changes signal a developing problem or are a sign that your pet is in pain.
+Any sudden or problematic change should be reported to us at once, for assessment and necessary diagnostics.
+These changes can signal a developing problem or are a sign that your pet is in pain.
 No animal should be allowed to suffer, especially when comfort is only a phone call away.

 If your pet’s condition cannot be cured or pain cannot be alleviated, we offer compassionate end-of-life care and humane euthanasia services.